oVirt/ovirt-site/source/feature/ipv6-support.html.md

 ![](Ipv6 new domain storage.png "Ipv6 new domain storage.png")

-There is also need to say that each nic which we address have more than one IPv6 address, therefore we should enable inserting multiple addresses.
+Note that this dialog **should** be able to report multiple IPv6 addresses per device.

-Interesting attribute of address is its scope.
+Interesting attribute of address is its scope (link-local or global).
 The scope can be determined from the address.
-There stays a question if we want explicitly tell user the scope of address or it is redundant information to him.
+There stays a question if we want explicitly tell user the scope of address or it is redundant information to him, as well as whether link-local addresses are important to report.

 ### REST API